 Missourians are no longer legally required to wear a helmet while riding a motorcycle.
 This change to Missouri law went into effect on Friday, September 4, 2020.
-While it may be legal to ride your motorcycle without a helmet in Missouri, wearing one is still strongly advised by the legal experts at this law firm and health experts worldwide.
+While it may be legal to ride your motorcycle without a helmet in Missouri, wearing one is still strongly advised by the legal experts from essay writing service at this law firm and health experts worldwide.
 Remember, Mid-Missouri is centrally located between two major interstates—motorcycle crashes are common, and helmets save lives.

 What Changed in Mid-Missouri?